 Floating torii at Itsukushima Shrine

 The torii is placed slightly on the surface of the ocean to give the impression that it is floating.
 It looks dramatically different depending on the tide and the light.
-It is exactly in this place that one of the most popular photos of Japan is taken.
+It is exactly in this place that one of the most popular photos in Japan is taken.

-Fushimi Inari – The mountain of torii
+Fushimi Inari — the mountain of torii

 I have already written an article about Fushimi Inari, but I will leave below a video of my walk on this incredible mountain located in the traditional and famous city of Kyoto, the former capital of Japan.